Glenavon stun Glentoran as Larne go top

 Crusaders held off Coleraine to win 2-1 at the Showgrounds and Linfield and Cliftonville played out a 0-0 draw.

-Carrick Rangers beat winless Portadown 2-0.
+Newry City beat Ballymena United 3-2 and Carrick Rangers beat winless Portadown 2-0.

 Larne moved back above Glentoran to the top of the table after a dominant 4-0 victory over Dungannon Swifts at Inver Park.